BetterRimworlds/Stargate/README.md

 * [Fixed] Colonists' max-XP-per-day now resets after jumping through a gate.
 * You can now view the contents of the Stargate's outgoing buffer!
 * Limit the number of item sets held in the stargate buffer to 500.

+**v6.1.0: 2021-10-30**
+* Automatically recall items Transdimensional Gates on activation.
+* Fixed: Prevent the Stargate from demolecularizing bionics.
+* Fixed: Recalled animals won't "collapse due to extreme exhaustion" anymore.
+* Offset pawns' chronological age in reference to the time differential of when they entered the stargate.

 ## Contributors